douglatornell/2013-09-26-ubc/lessons/ubc-shell/intro_to_shell_JAG.md

 The command `ls -R` lists the contents of directories recursively, i.e., lists their sub-directories, sub-sub-directories, and so on in alphabetical order at each level.
 The command `ls -t` lists things by time of last change, with most recently changed files or directories first.
 In what order does `ls -R -t` display things?

+### Exercise 5 ###

+Make a new file called "temperature_observations.txt".
+In it write the date in ISo format- 2013-09-24 and and space and the temperature for the last 3 days.
+Save file.
+copy this file to thesis/observations

+	Dealing with data in a file
+	Purpose: Slicing and dicing data from one and multiple data files Student exercises: Sort abundance file and print highest abundance to new file, loop over multiple files and keep highest  abundance.

+	Create file with names (date, species, abundance) (have draft of what I want it to look like---mammals we see at UW) nano  mammal_abundance_UW.txt

+	What type of data should we record: let's say we went out and looked at animal abundances on Campus.
+Let's record what we saw:

+	2013-02-26 Squirrel 5
+	2013-02-26 Doves 7
+	2013-02-26 Cats 8
+	2013-02-26 Humans 4000

+	(type info)
+	cat mammal_abundance_UW.txt

+	See file.
+Ok now what do we want to do with it?

+	• Let's say we want to sort this by the abundance column from highest to lowest.
+Which is column 3 (but in unix would that be 2 right.
+We count starting at 0.
+0,1,2)
+	• We will use the command sort, we will specify what we want is in the 3rd column and we will tell unix that we want to sort by numbers

+	sort -k 2 n mammal_abundance_UW.txt

+	-get an output.
+	Ok cool we have sorted this file by abundance most to least.

+	We could also do it least to most:

+	sort -k 2 n -r mammal_abundance_UW.txt

+	This gives least to most.

+	If we wanted to do it alphabetically by the mammal names we could write:

+	sort -k 1 mammal_abundance_UW.txt

+	We can also do this on a comma-delimited files by using -t.
+We can find out many things about these unix commands on the internet, but also by going to the manual that comes with the programs.

+	man sort

+	(Read through file a bit, point out ways we could sort the file)

+	Ok well let's say we wanted to save this sorted file to a new file.
+We will do that by typing:

+	sort -k 1 mammal_abundance_UW.txt >  (what do we want to call this?)sorted_mammal_abundance_UW.txt

+	ok notice that nothing appeared on the screen.
+This is because we are redirecting the output to the file.

+	Check to see if file is there:

+	ls

+	cat sorted_mammal_abundance_UW.txt

+	Ok we have a new file with the sorted abundances.
+Cool.
+We can use this redirection with a number of commands to send the output to a new file.

+	Ok what if we wanted to find the top 2 most abundant  mammals and print out hat only that.
+We could use our sorted file and  a command called head.
+This is a useful command for quickly looking at the beginning of files.
+I use it to quickly check the beginning of large files (eg. how a fasta file from a sequencing run looks).

+	Test out what just plain head does:

+	head sorted_mammal_abundance_UW.txt

+	Should see all of the file since it is short.

+	We can tell head that we only want  to see the top 2 lines:

+	head -2 sorted_mammal_abundance_UW.txt

+	(might seem confusing here that when we want 2 we actually say that, not like when we are counting  columns)

+	gives us the first 2 lines.

+	so if we wanted to  to see the end of the file we could use something called tail:

+	tail sorted_mammal_abundance_UW.txt

+	Should give us everything.
+What if we wanted the last 2 lines of the file:

+	tail -2 sorted_mammal_abundance_UW.txt

+	Student exercise:  using our unsorted record of abundances  mammal_abundance_UW.txt find  the 2nd and 3rd most abundance organisms with their lines and print this to a new file.

 # Pipes and filters

 ## Objectives ##